Robert Smalls: Service to the Union

 Smalls, having just turned 23, quickly became known in the North as a hero for his daring exploit.
 Newspapers and magazines reported his actions.
 The U.S. Congress passed a bill awarding Smalls and his crewmen the prize money for the Planter (valuable not only for its guns but also its low draft in Charleston bay); Southern newspapers demanded harsh discipline for the Confederate officers whose joint shore leave had allowed Smalls and his men to steal the boat.
-Smalls' share of the prize money came to US$1,500.
-Immediately after the capture, Smalls was invited to travel to New York to help raise money for formerly enslaved people, but Admiral DuPont vetoed the proposal and Smalls began to serve the Union Navy, especially with his detailed knowledge of mines laid near Charleston.
+Smalls's share of the prize money came to US$1,500.
+Immediately after the capture, Smalls was invited to travel to New York to help raise money for formerly enslaved people, but Du Pont vetoed the proposal, and Smalls began to serve the Union Navy, especially with his detailed knowledge of mines laid near Charleston.
 However, with the encouragement of Major General David Hunter, the Union commander at Port Royal, Smalls went to Washington, D.C., in August 1862 with Rev. Mansfield French, a Methodist minister who had helped found Wilberforce University in Ohio and had been sent by the American Missionary Association to help formerly enslaved people at Port Royal.
-They wanted to persuade Lincoln and Secretary of War Edwin Stanton to permit Black men to fight for the Union.
-Although Lincoln had previously rescinded orders by Hunter and Generals Fremont and Sherman to mobilize Black troops, Stanton soon signed an order permitting up to 5,000 African Americans to enlist in the Union forces at Port Royal.
+They wanted to persuade Lincoln and Secretary of War Edwin Stanton to permit African-American men to fight for the Union.
+Although Lincoln had previously rescinded orders by Generals Hunter, Fremont and Sherman to mobilize African-American troops, Stanton soon signed an order permitting up to 5,000 African Americans to enlist in the Union forces at Port Royal.
 Those who did were organized as the 1st and 2nd South Carolina Regiments (Colored).
 Smalls worked as a civilian with the Navy until March 1863, when he was transferred to the Army.
 By his own account, Smalls was present at 17 major battles and engagements in the Civil War.

 After capture, the Planter required some repairs, which were performed locally, and went into Union service near Fort Pulaski.
 The boat was valued for its shallow draft, compared to other boats in the fleet.
 Smalls was made pilot of the Crusader under Captain Alexander Rhind.
 In June of that year, Smalls was piloting the Crusader on Edisto in Wadmalaw Sound when the Planter returned to service, and an infantry regiment engaged in the Battle of Simmon's Bluff at the head of the Edisto River.
 He continued to pilot the Crusader and the Planter.
 While enslaved, he had assisted in laying mines (then called "torpedoes") along the coast and river.
 Now, as a pilot, he helped find and remove them and serviced the blockade between Charleston and Beaufort.
 He was also present when the Planter was fired upon at several fights at Adam's Run on the Dawho River and at battles at Rockville, at John's Island, and at the Second Battle of Pocotaligo.